FuelLabs/fuels-ts/apps/docs/src/guide/predicates/methods.md

 ### `transfer`

-You can send funds to another wallet using the `transfer` method.
+You can send funds to another address using the `transfer` method.

 <<< @/../../docs-snippets/src/guide/cookbook/transferring-assets.test.ts#transferring-assets-1{ts:line-numbers}